-Under Devine’s watch, ETSU has had 16 players (22 selections) voted all-conference since joining the Atlantic Sun in 2005, while also coaching Megan Devine to Player of the Year honors in 2012 and Freshman of the Year accolades in 2010, along with Kaena Apana to Libero of the Year honors in 2007.
-Meanwhile, in the classroom, Devine’s clubs have been yearly recipients of the American Volleyball Coaches Association (AVCA) Team Academic Award (3.30 cumulative GPA or higher) and have placed 73 players on the A-Sun All-Academic list (3.0 GPA or higher) during the past seven seasons.
-Since 2009, the Bucs have placed 55 scholar-athletes on the list – the highest total during any four seasons in program history.
+Under Devine's watch, ETSU has had 20 players voted all-conference since 2005 while also coaching Briana Allmon (2016) and Megan Devine (2012) to Player of hte year honors.
+Coach Devine helped Megan Devine earn Freshman of the Year accolades in 2010 and helped Kaena Apana earn Libero of the Year honors in 2007.
+Meanwhile, in the classroom, Devine’s clubs have been yearly recipients of the American Volleyball Coaches Association (AVCA) Team Academic Award (3.30 cumulative GPA or higher) Since 2009, the Bucs have placed 55 scholar-athletes on the list – the highest total during any four seasons in program history.
 In 2013, Devine saw Meredith Hardy receive Atlantic Sun Scholar-Athlete of the Year honors.

 The 2012 season was a historic year for the Blue and Gold.
 The Bucs captured their first-ever Atlantic Sun Championship after going into Lipscomb’s Allen Arena and defeating Mercer, Lipscomb, and North Florida en route to punching their ticket to the 2012 NCAA Tournament for the first time in program history.
 Along with winning the conference tournament, the Blue and Gold placed three players on the A-Sun All-Conference Team, while also having a record-high four scholar-athletes selected to the All-Academic Team.
 Megan Devine was named A-Sun Player of the Year, First Team All-Atlantic Sun, and Tournament MVP, while Meredith Hardy landed First Team All A-Sun honors and Khadijah Wiley took home All-Freshman Team accolades.
 Hardy, Devine, and Bethany Gesell were also named to the A-Sun All-Tournament Team.
 Meanwhile, Jamie Rutledge and Ivey Rice joined Devine and Hardy on the All-Academic Team.
 After guiding the Bucs to the A-Sun Championship, Devine has now led the Blue and Gold to seven postseason appearances in eight seasons with the A-Sun, while guiding ETSU to the conference semifinals for a sixth consecutive time.